 Do you have some ideas about what your perfect college is like?
 It's time to "connect the dots" and clarify your priorities.
 Expect your ideas to evolve as you get a clearer picture of your "ideal" college.

 Write down all your priorities for your ideal college, from deal-breaking to nice-to-have.
 There's nothing more clarifying than looking at your hopes and dreams in black and white!
 Writing each requirement on an index card is helpful, but any kind of list will work.

-If you don't have any priorities yet, take a look at the other articles in this section of CollegeData to get ideas.
+If you don't have any priorities yet, take a look at the other blog posts in CollegeData's Resources to get ideas.
 Talk about college with family members, your counselor, and friends in college.
 Visit a few college campuses.